 In this section, we first provide (Section 5.1) a numerical validation of AR-UCB compared with other bandit baselines in synthetically-generated domains.
 Then, we discuss (Section 5.2) the importance of exploiting the noise in this setting, and, subsequently, we analyze the sensitivity of AR-UCB to the misspecification of the two most important parameters, i.e., m (Section 5.3) and k (Section 5.4).
-Additional experimental results are provided in Appendix D. The code to reproduce the experiments can be found at https://github.com/ gianmarcogenalti/autoregressive-bandits.
+Finally, in Section 5.5, we conduct validation in a setting generalized from real-world data.
+Additional experimental results are provided in Appendix D. The code to reproduce the experiments can be found at github.com/gianmarcogenalti/autoregressive-bandits.